 drug-running and racketeering across three

-continents."
-It has been translated into four
+continents" and has been translated into

-languages and sold in seven countries.
+several languages and sold in seven countries.

 He also wrote the award-winning national